U.S. imposes sanctions on three Venezuelans under drug kingpin rules

 Oil prices rose to their highest levels since late 2014 on Monday, boosted by fresh troubles for Venezuelan state oil company PDVSA [PDVSA.UL] and a looming decision on whether the United States will reimpose sanctions on Iran over its nuclear program.

-Editing by Jonathan Oatis and Rosalba O'Brien
+Reporting by Roberta Rampton in Washington and Alexandra Ulmer in Caracas; editing by Jonathan Oatis and Rosalba O'Brien